Currie32/tech-with-dave/docs/articles/deploy-a-dash-app-on-google-cloud-run.md

 Enable the Cloud Run API for your project: <a href=https://console.cloud.google.com/apis/library/run.googleapis.com target="blank">https://console.cloud.google.com/apis/library/run.googleapis.com</a>

-Create a repository to store your docker image(s): <a href="https://cloud.google.com/artifact-registry/docs/repositories/create-repos#create-console" target="blank">https://cloud.google.com/artifact-registry/docs/repositories/create-repos#create-console</a>
+Enable the Artifact Registry API (you'll need to have a billing account for this) and create a repository to store your docker image(s): <a href="https://cloud.google.com/artifact-registry/docs/repositories/create-repos#create-console" target="blank">https://cloud.google.com/artifact-registry/docs/repositories/create-repos#create-console</a>

 I usually call this repository `docker`.
-We will use this repository in the [.Tag](./how-to-deploy-a-dash-app-on-google-cloud-run.md#tag) step.
+We will use this repository in the [.Tag](./deploy-a-dash-app-on-google-cloud-run.md#tag) step.

 ## Write the required files for deployment